 Dealing with the side effects of Chemotherapy is huge distraction from the business of doing what you should to support and expedite healing from cancer.
 You now have a whole new set of issues to treat, many of which can leave you feeling depressed and caught up in a downward spiral.

-Finding cancer early is the most successful way to treat it and beat it.
+Early detection is the most successful way to treat and heal Cancer.

 Here are four important steps you should take:

 - Know your risk and lifestyle factors (how much exercise, foods you eat, stress)

 - Educate yourself.. learn how to prevent breast and colon cancer

 - Get regular screenings and do breast exams